Describe attribute fields

 Define field value types

-To help users and client apps identify how field values should be used or represented, you can define what types of values are stored in each attribute field in your hosted feature layer.
+To help users and client apps identify how field values should be used or represented, define the types of values that are stored in each attribute field in a hosted feature layer.
+For example, if you define a text field as a phone number, client apps can format the text in the appropriate manner, such as (123) 456-7890.
 ArcGIS Online uses field value types to show you the most relevant options when drawing a layer in a map or configuring pop-ups.

 Field value types